 "Your vessel will be returned at the end of your sentence."

 "Sentence?
 I could have ejected the cargo.
-I'm no smuggler."
+I'm not a smuggler."

 "Twenty years hard labor."